chbartsch/dotfiles/README.md

 ## Sources

-This Repo has been forked from https://github.com/Parth/dotfiles.
+This Repo has been forked from https://github.com/Parth/dotfiles - but it's not too much left of it after several changes have been made.

-Additionally the tmux config was reconfigured referring to https://github.com/samoshkin/tmux-config.

 # Awesome Dotfiles